ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-syscontext.md

 * **{{site.data.keyword.vmwaresolutions_short}} DNS** - Used by the VMware and OpenShift environment to provide FQDN registration and resolution.
 DNS is configured to forward lookups to shared IBM DNS servers, allowing the resolution of public endpoints.
 * **{{site.data.keyword.cloud_notm}} shared NTP** - Used to maintain time synchronization within the environment.
 * Persistent volumes:
-  * **VSAN** - vSphere provider and storage class configured in Red Hat OpenShift environment that allows ReadWriteOnce persistent volumes to be stored as virtual machine disks.
+  * **vSAN** - vSphere provider and storage class configured in Red Hat OpenShift environment that allows ReadWriteOnce persistent volumes to be stored as virtual machine disks.
 The {{site.data.keyword.cloud_notm}} OpenShift environment allows ReadWriteMany persistent volumes.
   * **Block** - {{site.data.keyword.cloud_notm}} provider and storage class configured in Red Hat OpenShift environment that allows ReadWriteOnce persistent volumes.
 * **Public internet** - Provide access to the VMware and OpenShift environment to communicate with the public internet.
 * **{{site.data.keyword.cloud_notm}} private network** - Provide access to the VMware and OpenShift environment to communicate with the {{site.data.keyword.cloud_notm}} private network and services.